2024 KBF State Challenge Series300+ opportunities for advancement in competition at national or state/province levels

 • 2024 KBF Challenge Series Championship (900 points max, with 9-point decrement per step down in ranking) NOTE: See Challenge Points below for full description of KBF Challenge Series AOY calculation.

-KBF AmBASSador MEMBERSHIP REQUIRED: JOIN HERE (PREMIUM or LIFETIME Members are also eligible)
+MEMBERSHIP REQUIRED: JOIN HERE (Minimum Membership Level is AmBASSador.
+PREMIUM/LIFETIME Members are also eligible)

 Concurrent Events: KBF Members may submit the same photo of a fish they catch in concurrent KBF competitions (two bordering states with reciprocal fishing license agreements, a KBF TRAIL Series Tournament, KBF AmBASSador Series events, for example).
 While most opt to compete in only one state or region at a time, KBF Members have been known to compete in multiple states or provinces during the same month—as well as in several KBF TRAIL or AmBASSador Series Tournaments.